Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

 \end{theorem}

-We combine the results for the tree and tori as the proofs are the same (once key estimates have been obtained on return probabilities).
-To prove this result, and other in this section, we shall also need some elementary results on trees, see Section \ref{sec:treeret}.

-For worst case cover time of the binary tree the best previously known bounds differ by multiplicative $\mathsf{poly}(\log n)$ factors \cite{POTC}.
+For worst-case cover time of the binary tree the best previously known bounds differ by multiplicative $\mathsf{poly}(\log n)$ factors \cite{POTC}.
 Using our new $\min$-$\max$ and $\max$-$\min$ characterisations, and some additional calculations, we can now determine $\tcov^{(k)}$ up to constants for any $1 \leq k \leq n$. \begin{theorem} For the complete binary tree $\mathcal{T}_{n}$:

 \end{theorem}